KILTprotocol/docs/docs/develop/03_workshop/04_attester/03_ctype.md

 ## Create CType

-Copy the following to create a `CType` from a schema:
+Copy the following to create a `CType` with a given schema:

 <TsJsBlock fileName="attester/ctypeSchema">
   {CtypeSchema}